Buyer Frequently Asked Questions

 Closing costs vary depending on the property as they are based on a percentage of the value of the loan.
 Typically, closing costs range from 1-3% of purchase price and often times you can negotiate with the seller to pay for all or almost all of the closing costs.

-Anything is possible with negotiation, but there are many ways to split closing costs than just negotiating with the seller.
+Anything is possible with negotiation, but there are many ways to split closing costs besides negotiating with the seller.
 There are buyer assistance programs, grants, etc. Your Atlas agent will work with you to determine your options and the best strategy to cover your closing costs.

 In order to be in the best position to purchase a property, you will need a solid credit score.
 If you need to improve your credit score, we recommend you start by working with a lender.
 Atlas has formed relationships with many trusted lenders, and we would be happy to recommend one for you.